 - Decision-Making skills: Because they often work in teams, fashion designers are exposed to many ideas.
 They must be able to decide which ideas to incorporate into their designs.

 - Detail oriented: Fashion designers must have a good eye for small differences in color and other details that can make a design successful.

 The average pay for fashion designers in the United States ranges from $38,570 to $146,300 as of May 2020.

 The specific pay depends on factors such as level of experience, education and training, geographic location, and specific industry.

-Employment of fashion designers is projected to grow 3 percent from 2016 to 2026, slower than the average for all occupations.
+Employment of fashion designers is projected to decline 4 percent from 2019 to 2029.

 Many fashion designers have a bachelor’s degree in fashion design or fashion merchandising.
 In these programs, students learn about textiles and fabrics and how to use computer-aided design (CAD) technology.
 They also work on projects they can add to their portfolio, which showcases their designs.